genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

   epair2a  proto rstp  id 128.11  cost   2000: designated / forwarding
 </code></pre>

-While MAC address is normally unique and not user-configurable, bridge priority is meant to be configured by administrator.
+While MAC address is normally unique and not user-configurable, bridge priority is to be configured by administrator.

 However, recommended default of the bridge priority is 32768 and FreeBSD's if_bridge is no exception.
 So without explicit configuration, bridge priorities could be the same across all bridges in a network.
 In that case, a bridge with the smallest MAC address is elected as a root bridge.
 This is effectively a random selection process.